Scientists harvest more eggs from near-extinct northern white rhino

 Enter the romantic decoy.

-A southern white rhino bull will be sterilized, transported to Ol Pejeta and set loose among potential surrogate mothers.
-His response will signal when they are in heat.
+A southern white rhino bull will be sterilised, transported to Ol Pejeta and set loose among potential surrogate mothers.
+His response will signal when they are on heat.

 “Thanks to his activities we would be able to identify the right time for inserting the embryo,” team coordinator Jan Stejskal, from Dvůr Králové Zoo, told Reuters.

-"We start early in the morning, the first female is immobilized and then the procedure lasts for about two hours," Stejskal said of the egg harvest.
+“We start early in the morning, the first female is immobilised and then the procedure lasts for about two hours,” Stejskal said of the egg harvest.

 The eggs are so delicate they must be immediately flown to a laboratory in Europe in an incubator hand-carried by a scientist.